y-mpofu/TeaCup/README.md

 ## Why TeaCup?

-Just like tea brings people together and energizes communities, TeaCup connects you to the stories that matter most.
-We believe everyone deserves access to reliable, engaging news that fits their taste - whether you prefer it strong and bold or light and informative.

-**Our Promise**: No bitter aftertaste from fake news, just pure, authentic stories served at the perfect temperature.
+TeaCup was born from observing how difficult it is, particularly in parts of Southern Africa, for people to easily access reliable, up-to-date, and locally relevant news.
+In many of these areas, news ecosystems are algorithmically skewed and poorly structured.
+This leaves communities disconnected from information that directly impacts their daily lives.
+And leaves people getting their news from things like unverified posts by people on social media.
+TeaCup is my direct response to that reality—a platform designed to make personalized, quality news accessible, engaging,  and impactful using artificial intelligence and a thoughtfully engineered system.

+**Our Promise**: To bring verified, real-time stories to your doorstep.

 ---

-## What's Brewing

 ### **Smart News Curation**
 - Location-based stories that matter to your community
 - Personalized by your interests and reading habits
-- Daily "Morning Brew" - essential news to start your day
+- "Daily spills" - essential news to start your day

 ### **AI-Powered Audio Experience**
-- News narrated in multiple languages (English, Shona, Ndebele)
+- News narrated in the English language
-- Podcast-style delivery perfect for your commute
+- Podcast-style discussion option on your story of choice, perfect for your commute
-- Adjustable pace and tone preferences

 ### **Trust & Authenticity**
 - Built-in source verification
 - Clear flagging of questionable content
 - Transparency about news origins
+- Fake-News predictor, to predict false rumours that may come up for chosen news stories, and verification as to why that would be fake

 ### **Categories We Serve**
 - **Politics** - The decisions shaping your world